fefoliveira/systems-programming/README.md

 This will:

-- Assemble the source code in "program.txt" into a object file `program.obj` (always with the name of the .`txt` file), which will be be created in the same directory `/programs`.
+- Assemble the source code in "program.txt" into a object file `program.obj` (always with the name of the `.txt` file), which will be be created in the same directory `/programs`.

 Once the object file is assembled, run: